ezzing/3DLayout-documentation/1-Introduction.md

 # Layout Coordinate Systems

-The 3DLayout works in four different coordinate systems, depending on wich context we are requesting info.
+The 3DLayout works in four different coordinate systems, depending on which context we are requesting info.

 ## World Coordinate System